Jsane001/G6-DevOps/usecase/use-case-07.md

 ### Preconditions

 We know the role.
-Database contains current the population of cities data.
+Database contains current the population of world data.

 ### Success End Condition